+- 6.1.
 We will have the same high expectations of the quality of pupils' work in these subjects as for other curriculum areas.
-A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress.
+A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress. - 6.2.

-RSE and Health Education Policy - secondaries

 Lessons will be planned to ensure that pupils of differing abilities, including the most able, are suitably challenged.
-Teaching will be assessed, and assessments used to identify where pupils need extra support or intervention.

-PSHE is assessed through a range of activities including, but not limited to, structured discussions, essays, and short tests.
-Assessment will be a mix of formative and summative, depending on the needs of the students in any given topic.
+Teaching will be assessed and assessments used to identify where pupils need extra support or intervention. - 6.3.
+Due to the nature of PSHE, we use ipsative and iterative assessment; this typically involves students identifying where their knowledge has developed with the support of the teacher and does not include formal testing as may be familiar within the wider curriculum.
+PSHE is assessed through a range of activities which might include, but are not limited to, structured discussions, essays, and short tests.